cathoderay/algo-engine/README.md

 Engine to study and visualize algorithms.
 No AI was used in this project.

 ## running engine
-In order to run an algorithm, you just need to instantiate an engine and call the algorithm you want to study.
+In order to study an algorithm, you just need to instantiate an engine and call the algorithm you want.

-Below you can see an example for the insertion sort.
+Below, you can see an example for the insertion sort.
   ```
     import pprint
     from engine import Engine